foundata/guidelines/containerfile-style-guide.md

 ### Choosing a base image<a id="choosing-a-base-image"></a>

 foundata does not mandate one base distribution for every application.
-A global mandate would trade away compatibility, lifecycle and operational knowledge for superficial consistency.
-The correct base depends on the application contract and the team that must patch and diagnose it.

 **You MUST evaluate:**